galeone/tfgo/README.md

 # Contribute

 I love contributions.
 Seriously.
-Having people that share your same interests and want to face your same challenges it's something awsome.
+Having people that share your same interests and want to face your same challenges it's something awesome.

 If you'd like to contribute, just dig in the code and see what can be added or improved.
 Start a dicussion opening an issue and let's talk about it.

 Just follow the same design I use into the `image` package ("override" the same `Tensor` methods, document the methods, **test** your changes, ...)

 There are **a lot** of packages that can be added, like the `image` package.
-Feel free to work on a brand new package: I'd love to see this kind of contribution!
+Feel free to work on a brand new package: I'd love to see this kind of contributions!